 My email is: email@example.com

 My personal commitment to protecting water began during my childhood, running and hiking the shores of Lake Michigan and Cape Cod.
-After graduating with a B.S. in Natural Resources Management from Colorado State University in 2011, I moved to Grand County where I worked for the Colorado State Forest Service studying the mountain pine beetle epidemic.
-Now, I work for Colorado Headwaters Land Trust where I help protect open lands within the headwaters of the Colorado River and its headwater tributaries with conservation easements.
-I am currently enrolled at Western State Colorado University and seeking a Master’s Degree in Environmental Management.
-My email is firstname.lastname@example.org and my website is http://annadrexlerdreis.wix.com/grandcountywater
+After graduating from Colorado State University in 2011, I moved to Grand County where I worked for the Colorado State Forest Service studying the mountain pine beetle epidemic.
+For 5 years I worked for the Colorado Headwaters Land Trust where I helped to protect open lands within the headwaters of the Colorado River and its headwater tributaries with conservation easements.
+Now I am the sole manager of Fountainhead Consulting where I am facilitating discussions with the Upper Colorado River Wild and Scenic Stakeholder Group and working with Grand County's Open Lands, Rivers, and Trails Advisory Committee.
+My email is firstname.lastname@example.org

 Brad is a life long fisherman, having caught his first fish at the age of two.
 He grew up bass fishing in the Midwest and earned his undergraduate degree from the University of Kansas.
 A burgeoning interest in fly-fishing prompted Brad to move closer to the trout streams of the Rocky Mountains.
 Brad first moved to the Fraser Valley in 2009 and quickly developed a love for the Fraser River, both as a fishery and as a natural resource worthy of conservation.
 In addition to his ongoing conservation efforts with the Colorado River Headwaters chapter of TU, Brad has also worked on a cutthroat trout population study on the Long Tom River in Oregon.